India urges higher pay for millions of Gulf workers

 If India's efforts to secure higher pay succeed, they could boost its economy, because migrants send much of their pay home.
 India received $69 billion as remittances in 2012; a 2010 central bank study found Gulf nations accounted for 31 percent.

 Higher wages could also impact many companies.
-Fawwaz al-Khodari, chief executive of Saudi builder Abdullah Abdul Mohsin al-Khodari 1330.SE, said profits in the sector might be squeezed by demands from governments of some labour-exporting countries.
+Fawwaz al-Khodari, chief executive of Saudi builder Abdullah Abdul Mohsin al-Khodari, said profits in the sector might be squeezed by demands from governments of some labour-exporting countries.